Synnotech-AG/Synnotech.DatabaseAbstractions.Mocks/readme.md

 }
 ```

-In the above unit test, the session is mocked by deriving from `UpdateProductsSessionMock`.
+In the above unit test, the session is mocked by deriving from `AsyncTransactionalSessionMock`.
 The session is injected into the constructor of the job object.
 Via the `Transactions` property, you can check which transactions were created.
 The base class also gives you the `AllTransactionsMustBeCommitted` method that checks that each captured transaction was committed exactly once.

-The transactional session mocks provide you these assertion methods:
+The transactional session mocks provide you with these assertion methods:

 - `AllTransactionsMustBeCommitted`: checks if all transactions were committed.
 - `AllTransactionsExceptTheLastMustBeCommitted`: checks if all transactions are committed, except the last one which must be rolled back.
 Useful for scenarios where the first failing transaction should stop the whole job.